vandemataram15aug1947/Design_and_Analysis_of_3_Phase_Inverter_Using_Sinusoidal_ePWM_Modulation_Technique/README.md

 Overall, this design effectively addresses the stringent requirements of motor control inverter systems, enhancing efficiency and performance.

 # **Sinusoidal Gate Driver Pulses - Oscilloscope Waveforms**

 This repository contains oscilloscope captures showcasing the **Sinusoidal Pulse Width Modulation (SPWM) pulses** generated at the **gate driver output** of a grid-connected inverter.
-These pulses are essential for proper inverter operation, ensuring efficient power conversion and synchronization with the grid.
+These pulses are essential for proper inverter operation, ensing efficient power conversion and synchronization with the grid.

 ---